EuroMinyoung186/AI-RAG_LLM/README.md

 # AI-RAG_LLM
-welcome to the multimodal intelligence labatory
+welcome to the multimodal interactive intelligence labatory